metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_db_subnet_group_v1alpha1_manifest.md

 Required:

 - `description` (String) The description for the DB subnet group.
 - `name` (String) The name for the DB subnet group.
-This value is stored as a lowercase string.Constraints:   * Must contain no more than 255 letters, numbers, periods, underscores,   spaces, or hyphens.   * Must not be default.   * First character must be a letter.Example: mydbsubnetgroup
+This value is stored as a lowercase string.
+Constraints: * Must contain no more than 255 letters, numbers, periods, underscores, spaces, or hyphens. * Must not be default. * First character must be a letter.
+Example: mydbsubnetgroup

 Optional: